kisupov/mpres-blas/README.md

 * `RNS_MODULI_PRODUCT_LOG2`
 * `RNS_PARALLEL_REDUCTION_IDX`

-If the size of the moduli set increases, make sure that the loop-unrolled methods from `src/modular.cuh` remain correct.

 When using large moduli (like `1283742825`) to increase the precision of computations, make sure your environment has support for 8-byte `long` type.